 Let’s say your goal is to build a website this month.
 Get clear on every step you need to accomplish before you complete the project.

-Until now, I simply use Evernote to write down my goals and actions as a bulleted list.
+Until now, I use Evernote to write down my goals and actions as a bulleted list.
 I don’t like fancy visual apps that make everything look beautiful.
 A simple bullet list is enough.

 But when it comes to my monthly plan, I like to use Trello to manage my projects.
 I use their boards and lists to get clear on everything I need to do.
-For a website, you could have a list for technical actions, another list for creating content, another one for design.
+For a website, you could have a list for technical actions, another for creating content, and another for design.

 I don’t get into the details much because everyone thinks differently.
 It’s up to you to plan all of this.
 Simply ask yourself: What are ALL the steps I need to take to accomplish my goal?
 You need to have a good picture of what you need to do.